rba100/RedGate.Ipc/README.md

     }

 Methods called on a client side proxy will sent to the server and executed on the registered delegate (`ServerImplementation` in this case).
+The factory method provided will be called once per connection and the delegate handler cached until disconnection.

 ## Exceptions